-As travellers make their way around the fortress complex, they will stride over pitfalls covering tomb-raider style spike pits (now covered with perspex but I strode over them just to be sure!), gun-shooting windows, and appropriately named “murder holes”.
-The murder holes were holes in the staircases and ceilings from which burning hot date juice was poured on enemies leaving them deceased but delightfully seasoned.
+As you make your way around the fortress complex, you will stride over pitfalls covering tomb-raider style spike pits (now covered with perspex!!), gun-shooting windows, and appropriately named “murder holes”.
+The murder holes were holes in the staircases and ceilings from which burning hot date juice was poured on enemies.

 Enjoy a Sunset Stroll Along the Muttrah Corniche

-The promenade that borders the corniche leads past latticed buildings and historic marketplaces.
-Muttrah’s intricately designed mosques with minarets that shimmer in different colours, and the tented canvases of traditional souks.
+The promenade that borders the corniche leads you past latticed buildings and historic marketplaces.
+Muttrah’s intricately designed mosques boast minarets that shimmer in different colours beneath the sun.

-At one end of the corniche, the Muttrah fish market is a fascinating place to watch locals haggle in the early hours of the morning.
-On the other end, the Muttrah fortresses is worth the climb for excellent panoramas across old Muscat and the port.
+Muttrah fish market sits at the western end of the Cornice.
+This is a fascinating place to watch locals haggle in the early hours of the morning.

 Fall in Love with Quaint Misfat Al Abriyeen

 Misfat Al Abriyeen is a farming village that has resisted modernisation and retained its authentic historic roots.
 It is nestled high in the mountains of Al Dhakhiyla.
 Many people cite Misfat Al Abriyeen as their favourite place in Oman.

-The farming terraces that surround the village cascade down the mountains like Southeast Asian rice paddies but instead, the farms here consist of palm trees that grow bananas, dates, pomegranates papayas and an array of other tropical fruits.
+The farming terraces that surround the village cascade down the mountains like Southeast Asian rice paddies.
+However, the farms here consist of palm trees that grow bananas, dates, pomegranates papayas, and an array of other tropical fruits.

-There is a pleasant walking trail that leads visitors through the narrow alleys and passageways of Misfat, past farmlands and beautiful gardens and providing incredible panoramas over the valley below.
-Just follow the signposts that sport the Omani yellow, green and red flag and lead you around one of the most beautiful places to visit in Oman.
+There is a pleasant walking trail that leads visitors through the narrow alleys and passageways of Misfat.
+It takes you past farmlands and beautiful gardens and provides you with incredible panoramas over the valley below as you go.

 Take a History Lesson at Jabrin Fort